Tolbaax/Problem-Solving/README.md

 </p>

 ---
-<h1 align="center">Problem Solving Challenge</h1>
+<h1 align="center">LeetCoding Challenge</h1>

 > Collection of problems and solutions of leetcode challenges in dart language.

 <br/>